 Unrealistic Liability Defenses

-When a plaintiff files a lawsuit to recover damages, defendants often respond by pleading traditional liability defenses.
+Sometimes defendants respond to lawsuits by pleading traditional liability defenses.
 Even if they realize they can’t win, they have a chance of convincing a jury to award a lower damage amount than the plaintiffs’ lawsuit demands.

-At Jacoby & Meyers, LLP, we often produce excellent outcomes for our clients because we are always prepared.
+At Jacoby & Meyers, LLP, we produce excellent outcomes for our clients because we are always prepared.
 We believe that early case preparation is the key to defeating inappropriate and unfair negotiation and defense strategies.
-Long before we enter negotiation sessions, mediations or trials, we review the evidence and assess our clients’ cases.
-At Jacoby & Meyers, LLP, we put our extensive negotiation and litigation experience to work on behalf of our clients, day-in, day-out.
+Long before we enter negotiation sessions, meditations, or trials, we review the evidence and assess our clients’ cases.
+We put our extensive negotiation and litigation experience to work on behalf of our clients, day-in, day-out.

 Call Our Staten Island Truck Accident Lawyers Now